Approval of the justification

 Practical Implications

-- This section ensures oversight and accountability for non-competitive contract awards by requiring higher-level approvals as contract value increases.
+This section ensures oversight and accountability for non-competitive contract awards by requiring escalating approval levels as contract value increases.
+Failure to obtain the correct approval can delay or invalidate contract awards.
+Contractors should expect heightened scrutiny and documentation requirements for higher-value or non-competitive contracts.